AeroBliss/python-class/README.md

-Hello.
-This is code for my Python class.
+Hello, this is code for my Python class.